For incident response teams

 Share.
 Track.
 Witness.

-Incident artifacts move fast and need defensible audit trails.
-CIPH4 is the channel between your IR team, regulators, and external vendors that doesn't leak the data while you're investigating the leak.
+Incident artifacts move fast and need defensible audit logs.
+CIPH4 is the channel between your IR team, regulators, and external vendors that won't widen the incident you're already containing.

 THE CHALLENGE